openai/chatgpt-retrieval-plugin/docs/providers/supabase/setup.md

 ```

 6. When you go to prod (if cloud hosted) it is recommended to link your supabase project with the local setup from `examples/providers/supabase`.
 All migrations will be synced with the cloud project after you run `supabase db push`.
 Or you can manually apply migrations from `examples/providers/supabase/migrations` directory.

+7. You might want to add RLS policies to the `documents` table.
+Or you can just continue using it on the server side only with the service role key.
+But you should not use service role key on the client side in any case.

 ## Indexes for Postgres